kasteway/Natural_Language_Processing/Language Models.md

+---
-### Unigrams, bigrams, and trigrams are integral components of N-Gram language models, each representing a different level of complexity and context in understanding text.
+### Unigrams, Bigrams, and Trigrams:

+Are integral components of N-Gram language models, each representing a different level of complexity and context in understanding text.
 Here's how they are used in N-Gram language models:

 Unigrams, Bigrams, and Trigrams are used in N-Gram language models to capture different levels of word context and dependencies.
 Unigrams focus on individual words, bigrams introduce the concept of immediate word pairs, and trigrams extend this to sequences of three words.
 The choice between using unigrams, bigrams, trigrams, or higher N-Grams depends on the specific requirements of the task, the complexity the model can handle, and the availability of training data.
 Higher N-Grams can capture more context but also face greater challenges of data sparsity and computational complexity.